singh-karanpal/Capstone/README.md

 ## Usage

 ### Running recipe (recommended)
-To replicate the analysis, clone this GitHub repository, install the [dependencies](#dependencies) listed below, follow the next steps:
+To replicate the analysis, clone this GitHub repository, install the [dependencies](#dependencies) listed above, and follow the next steps:

-1. Add a copy of the sensitive data in the `data/raw` folder, and download the Fasttext pre-trained embeddings file `crawl-300d-2M.vec.zip` in `data/fasttext`
+1. Add a copy of the sensitive data in the `data/raw` folder, and [download the Fasttext pre-trained embeddings](https://fasttext.cc/docs/en/english-vectors.html) file `crawl-300d-2M.vec.zip` saving it in `data/fasttext`.

 2. Run the following command at the command line/terminal from the root directory of this project to prepare data for the models
 ```
-make model_ready
+make ready_model
 ```

 3. Upload the embedding matrix and padded datasets to [Google Drive](https://www.google.ca/drive/) with termination `.npy`.
 This files contain a vectorial representation of the words from the preprocesed comments, so they don't show any sensitive information.